Corporate Video Production Quote Template for Agencies and Creators

 Prevents Scope Creep

 Clear deliverables and revision limits stop endless changes.
-Clients know exactly what they getting and what costs extra.
+Clients know exactly what they're getting and what costs extra.

 Professional Positioning